 What do house mice look like?

-An adult house mouse ranges in size from 5 1/2 to 7 inches in length, this includes their tail which is dark, scaly and has only a light layer of fur on it.
-They vary in color and can have gray, black, or brown colored fur covering their bodies with lighter tan colored bellies.
+An adult house mouse ranges in size from 5-1/2 to 7 inches in length; this includes their tail which is dark, scaly, and has a light layer of fur on it.
+They vary in color and can have gray, black, or brown colored fur covering their bodies, with lighter tan colored bellies.
 House mice have pointed muzzles, small dark colored eyes, continuously growing incisors, large ears, and short, broad feet.
-House mice can also be identified by their droppings which are rod shaped with pointed ends and likely to have small hairs in them, and are about 1/8th to 1/4 of an inch long.
+House mice can also be identified by their droppings which are rod shaped with pointed ends, likely have small hairs in them, and are about 1/8 to 1/4 of an inch long.

 Where are house mice found?